gitorious/ce-installer/README.md

 At least 2-4GB RAM initially, since Gitorious consists of and uses many services.
 The resource usage will go up linearly with increasing numbers of users, web traffic and git operations on your installation.

-### How do I upgrade my Gitorious instance?

-See "Upgrading" section below.

 ### How do I install Gitorious on other operating systems?